Kaif Ghaznavi

-Kaif Ghaznavi is a Pakistani Performer who has been directing Cultural Festivals with the name of Bunvat International Festival and runs the Kaifwala Foundation.
-She is better known for her role of Pari in Sang-e-Mar Mar, Feroza in Lamhay and Shabbo in Hum Kahan Ke Sachay Thay.
+Kaif Ghaznavi is a Pakistani performer who has been directing cultural festivals with the name of Bunvat International Festival and runs the Kaifwala Foundation.
+As an actress, she is better known for her role of Pari in Sang-e-Mar Mar, Feroza in Lamhay and Shabbo in Hum Kahan Ke Sachay Thay.
 She made her cinematic debut with Sakina Samo's directorial debut, Intezaar.